 It might set your mind at ease to know a genealogist you are thinking about hiring graduated from a respected university, but you should not immediately discount a genealogist who received their education from other sources.
-Most of the time, the best way to evaluate a professional genealogist is by their work and experience rather than their degrees or certifications.
+Most of the time, the best way to evaluate a genealogy company is by their work and experience rather than their degrees or certifications.
 Referrals and glowing testimonials are usually a good sign that a genealogist knows their craft.

-Reasons for Using a Professional
+What are Some Reasons for Using a Professional?

 You may wonder why you would need to hire a professional genealogist in the first place.
-As mentioned earlier, there is a wide variety of resources available to help you discover your family history, and many of these are either free or charge only nominal fees far below what a professional would charge you.
+As mentioned earlier, there is a wide variety of resources available to help you discover your family history, and many of these are either free or charge only nominal fees far below what they would charge you.
 Besides, genealogical research is a very personal experience for some individuals, and they may feel they are missing part of the experience by having somebody else do it for them.
 That said, there are three particular scenarios in which hiring a professional is probably the best thing to do.

 The most common circumstance is that you will encounter an obstacle that holds up your research or adversely impacts your enjoyment of the project.
 You may love combing through historical documents, but lose interest when you have to cross-reference thousands of tax records looking for a snippet of information.
 Maybe you enjoy spending time on your project in the evenings but do not have the time to fly out to a library across the country in search of a primary source document.
-In these cases, hiring a professional to solve one small problem will allow you to enjoy the rest of the project.
+In these cases, hiring help to solve one small problem will allow you to enjoy the rest of the project.

 Similarly, sometimes you may find the documents you need but be unable to actually read them.
 Professional genealogists are experts in translating records from foreign languages or deciphering handwritten documents and can help you clear this roadblock.